 Everything is made of soft, safe plàstic and rubber, including the ground.
 The whole park just feels very safe.
 Although the jungle gym in the big kids area goes up four (mini) flights of stairs, it is all enclosed.
 It seems that the engineers and park designers (Kompan, in this case) keep making parks more exciting yet much safer at the same time.

 In addition, the whole park is pretty flat and handicap accessible from the parking lot to the playground to the trail.
 There are also many manipulatives and instruments that can be reached from a lower height, as well.

-At the back of the park in the big kids area is an electronic music game, similar to the one at the Monon park.
+At the back of the park in the big kids area is an electronic music game, similar to the one at West Commons Park at the Monon Community Center.
 The kids follow the sounds and tap the notes that light up, sending them running back and forth on their mission.

 Basketball Court & Playing Field